-Non-melanoma skin cancer is extremely rare in young people but is usually fairly easy to recognise.
+Non-melanoma skin cancer is very rare in young people.
+The signs are usually easy to recognise.
 Look out for:

 - spots or sores that don’t heal, even after a few weeks

-- spots or sores that are itchy, sore, scabbed or bloody for several weeks
+- spots or sores that are itchy, sore, scabbed or bloody for a few weeks

-- ulcers that last for several weeks without any obvious cause.
+- ulcers that last for a few weeks without any obvious cause.

-Surgery is usually the only treatment you need if you have non-melanoma skin cancer.
+Usually, the only treatment needed for non-melanoma skin cancer is surgery.
 The affected cells are removed along with a surrounding area, to make sure no cancer cells are left behind.

-There’s also photodynamic therapy, when cancer cells are killed by bright light after you’ve taken a drug that makes your skin more sensitive to light.
+There’s also photodynamic therapy, which is when cancer cells are killed by bright light after you’ve taken a drug that makes your skin more sensitive to light.

 And radiotherapy is also sometimes used instead of or as well as surgery.
 Chemotherapy creams and injections are options too.